Feyerabend/vm/README.md

 ### 1. vm1

 We start off with a simple virtual stack machine.
-To not be confused to much, it has been simplified in many ways.
+To not be confused too much, it has been simplified in many ways.
 There is no error checking, no warnings, you have to compile the machine if you only slightly change the program, etc. The idea is to grasp what happends inside the virtual machine and use code as the main instructive part.